practicalli/clojure/reference/sequences.md

 user=> (inc nil)

 NullPointerException   clojure.lang.Numbers.ops (Numbers.java:942)
 So there are really two cases for this function.
-If there is a first element in nums, we’ll increment it as normal.
+If there is a first element in numbers, we’ll increment it as normal.
 If there’s no such element, we’ll return an empty list.
 To express this kind of conditional behavior, we’ll use a Clojure special form called if:

 user=> (doc if)
 -------------------------